-- A “members-only” preview time during our annual Butterfly Festival (August 20th).
+- A “members-only” preview time during our annual Butterfly Festival.

 - What’s more, your support allows them to offer community-wide FREE programming such as the popular Friday Night Hikes, Great Backyard Bird Count, and astronomy programs at Brook Run Park.

 Volunteer (including Adopt a Trail) – There are many ways to volunteer with the Dunwoody Nature Center!
-Look for Volunteer Days on the program calendar, or consider the opportunity to adopt a trail with your family.
+Look for Volunteer Days on the program calendar.

-Summer and Winter Camps (June, July and August for Summer, early Thanksgiving week, or late December for Winter) – Full and half-day camps are available, but act fast!
-They fill up quick (waiting lists are available.)
+Summer and Winter Camps – Full and half-day camps are available, but act fast!
+They fill up quickly (waiting lists are available.)
 Summer camp registration begins mid-February.